nus-cs2113-AY1920S2/duke/docs/README.md

 Duke is a CLI-based application that helps you keep track of your tasks.
 This application is for people who are *able to type fast* and *prefer keep tracking of tasks on their desktops using a Command-Line Interface.*

+####Quick Start Guide
+1. Ensure you have JDK 11 installed on your computer.
+You can download the installer for your OS from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+2. Download the latest .jar file release from [GitHub](https://github.com/brandoncjh/duke/releases).
+3. Move the .jar to en empty directory.
+4. Open Command Prompt.
+5. In Command Prompt, change your current working directory to the folder containing the .jar using `cd <Path of folder containing .jar>`
+6. Run the .jar using `java -jar duke-1.0.1.jar`

 &nbsp;